What is the triangulation of data…and how the heck do you do master this assessment in the classroom on top of all of the other things you need to do.

 Look for Lists

 These are class lists that I determine a set of observable skills I am looking for.
 In math, these could be “can students accurately model a 5 digit number” and “can they model these numbers in different ways using manipulatives.”

 - I can walk around and watch them do this activity.

-- I can also have this as an activity that they do at a small group table in front of me.
+- There is also an activity that they can do at a small group table in front of me.

 Use Some Tech

 There are a variety of tech tools that can be used to aid in a student’s ability to show or tell all about their own understanding.
 In this method, students have a wider variety of choices to share their learning and understanding of the material with you.